theSoberSobber/CP-Snippets/docs/Simpler-Segtree.md

 ## Simpler-Segtree

-- Init with an array simply using the build fn, customize operation and epslion in the struct itself
+- Init with an array simply using the build fn, customize operation and epslion in the struct itself, supports point updates and range queries
 - ```
   https://thesobersobber.github.io/CP-Snippets/Simpler-Segtree
   ```